ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/01_requirements.md

     > <br><br>Option 2: Install [Git Bash](https://git-scm.com/downloads).
 When installing the tools below, use the Git Bash terminal.
 When running the Jupyter notebooks, first [switch the terminal setting in VSCode](https://code.visualstudio.com/docs/editor/integrated-terminal) so that the Bash terminal is used.
     > By running either of the two options, you will be effectively using Ubuntu on your development PC.
 In the proceeding steps, you should install the tools as if you were running an Ubuntu machine.

-2. To run the Jupyter notebooks, you will need to have Python installed.
-If Python has not been installed on your machine, you should [install Python](https://www.python.org/downloads/).
-If you wish to install Python 3, please install a version that is more recent than Python 3.6.
+2. To run the Jupyter notebooks, you will need to have [Python](https://www.python.org/downloads/) version >=3.6 installed.

-   If you are using an Ubuntu machine to run this sample, Python may already be pre-installed.
+   If you are using an Ubuntu or MacOS machine to run this sample, Python may already be pre-installed.
 You can check if you already have Python installed by running the commands below:
     ```
     python --version
     ```